 London Drum

-The journey from Tower Gateway to Whitechapel is in fare zones 1&2 and you’ll have to use the DLR and London Overground tube lines, changing trains at Shadwell
+This journey is in zones 1&2 and you’ll have to use the DLR and London Overground lines, changing trains at Shadwell

 1. From Tower Gateway take the Docklands Light Railway